Mantle/Mantle/README.md

 XYUser *user = [MTLJSONAdapter modelOfClass:XYUser.class fromJSONDictionary:JSONDictionary error:&error];
 ```

-Here, `@"id"` would most likely be handled by the superclass `XYEntity` and the
-`plan` would be ignored since it neither matches a property name of `XYUser` nor
+Here, the `plan` would be ignored since it neither matches a property name of
-is it otherwise mapped in `+JSONKeyPathsByPropertyKey`.
+`XYUser` nor is it otherwise mapped in `+JSONKeyPathsByPropertyKey`.

 ### `+JSONTransformerForKey:`